Kulya1986/deliveryShopApp/README.md

 })

 11. cd delivery-app-api

 12. npm start

-13. Open one more terminal window and run cd delivery-app.
+13. Open one more terminal window and run: cd delivery-app.

 14. npm start.
+Press 'Y' when it suggests to use another port.

 15. Now you can test APP in your browser!!!